japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 Handling request to send map output locations for shuffle [shuffleId] to [hostPort]
 ----

-MessageLoop then finds the xref:scheduler:ShuffleStatus.adoc[ShuffleStatus] by the shuffle ID in the <<shuffleStatuses, shuffleStatuses>> internal registry and replies back (to the RPC client) with a xref:scheduler:ShuffleStatus.adoc#serializedMapStatus[serialized map output status] (with the <<broadcastManager, BroadcastManager>> and <<spark.shuffle.mapOutput.minSizeForBroadcast, spark.shuffle.mapOutput.minSizeForBroadcast>> configuration property).
+MessageLoop then finds the scheduler:ShuffleStatus.md[ShuffleStatus] by the shuffle ID in the <<shuffleStatuses, shuffleStatuses>> internal registry and replies back (to the RPC client) with a scheduler:ShuffleStatus.md#serializedMapStatus[serialized map output status] (with the <<broadcastManager, BroadcastManager>> and <<spark.shuffle.mapOutput.minSizeForBroadcast, spark.shuffle.mapOutput.minSizeForBroadcast>> configuration property).

 MessageLoop threads run on the <<threadpool, map-output-dispatcher Thread Pool>>.